 Tip 1: Productivity

 The job of the customer success manager is relatively new in the marketplace which prevents the hiring manager to ask the predefined set of questions, instead, the hiring manager will be required to get little creative with the questions and judge the real capabilities of the candidate.

 Here is how to do it:

 - Give them a spreadsheet that contains tons of different attributes for your multiple customers and clients.

 - The spreadsheet may include ARR, current health score, NPS score, recent trends, number of employee data, etc.

 - How many features they are using vs the holistic modules that you can sell them on.

-- Now ask them to evaluate the data, organize and prioritize the client requirements.
+- Now ask them to evaluate the data, and organize and prioritize the client requirements.

-This test will give you a better impression of the organizational capabilities of the candidate, do they really have a sense of prioritization, and a better understanding of how would they approach the client’s problem.
+This test will give you a better impression of the organizational capabilities of the candidate, do they really have a sense of prioritization and a deeper understanding of how would they approach the client’s problem.

 Tip 2: Real Scenarios

 Real-time scenarios can tell a lot about the candidate’s problem-solving capabilities.

 Real work scenarios will give you a better idea of the candidate’s mental clarity and capability.

 Tip 3: a QBR Mock-up

 Effective customer success is key to overcoming churn and increasing ARR, so it’s vital for the hiring manager to hire the kind of CSM no less than a rock star.

 The process of hiring a CSM is well beyond a list of predefined questions, a customer success manager will be the company’s key player to work on client retention, upsell, and renewal of services.

 Let’s summarize the key pointers to finding a great customer service manager:

 - Test the organizational capabilities of the candidate by providing them with the data of multiple client scenarios.

 - Real-time scenarios are the best way to know the decision-making capabilities.